-- (a) Electronic filing permitted.
-A party may electronically file (e-file) any document that may be filed with the court in paper form, except a document under seal or subject to a motion to seal. - E-filing mechanism.
-E-filing must be done through Texas.gov, the portal (b) established by the Texas Legislature.
+- (a) Electronic filing.
+A party may electronically file (e-file) any document in all cases that may be filed with the court in paper form, except a document under seal or subject to a motion to seal.
+Attorneys must e-file all documents (except a document submitted under seal or subject to a motion to seal) in all civil cases.
+Persons not represented by an attorney in a civil case may e-file documents but e-filing is not required. - (b) E-filing mechanism.
+E-filing must be done through Texas.gov, the portal established by the Texas Legislature.
 Directions for its use may be found on its website.
 This is a summary.
 A person must first register with an Electronic Filing Service Provider (EFSP).
 A list of approved EFSPs is on the Texas.gov website.
 The EFSP will provide the registrant with a confidential, secure username and password to use when e-filing a document.
 This username and password will also function as a signature on each e-filed document, and will authorize payment of all filing fees and service fees.
-A document to be e-filed must be transmitted to the EFSP, which will send the document to Texas.gov, which in turn will send the The e-filer will receive by email an immediate document to the clerk. acknowledgment of the e-filing, a confirmation of the clerk's acceptance of the filing, and a file-stamped copy of the document.
-Fees charged by Texas.gov for the e-filing of a document are in addition to any filing fees and are costs of court. - Electronic service.
+A document to be e-filed must be transmitted to the EFSP, which will send the document to Texas.gov, which in turn will send the document to the clerk.
+The e-filer will receive by email an immediate acknowledgment of the e-filing, a confirmation of the clerk's acceptance of the filing, and a file-stamped copy of the document.
+Fees charged by Texas.gov for the e-filing of a document are in addition to any filing fees and are costs of court. - (c) Electronic service.
 A party who has registered to e-file documents through an EFSP may electronically serve (e-serve) documents through that EFSP on any other party who has consented to e-service by registering for the e-service option with an EFSP or by setting up a complimentary account with Texas.gov.
 Directions may be found on the Texas.gov website. - (1) Service through an EFSP is complete on transmission to the eserved person's EFSP or complimentary Texas.gov account.
 The efiler's EFSP will send proof of service to the e-filer.
-Fees that an EFSP charges for e-service are not costs of court. - (2) If an e-filer must serve a copy of a document on a party who has not consented to e-service, the e-filer must comply with the service requirements in Texas Rule of Appellate Procedure 9.5 and, on the same day the document is e-filed, must send the document to: - (A) the party's lead counsel by email if the e-filer has an email address for the lead counsel; or
+Fees that an EFSP charges for e-service are not costs of court.

-(B) if the party is not represented by counsel, to the party by email if the e-filer has the party's email address.
+- (2) If an e-filer must serve a copy of a document on a party who has not consented to e-service, the e-filer must comply with the service requirements in Texas Rule of Appellate Procedure 9.5 and, on the same day the document is e-filed, must send the document to: - (A) the party's lead counsel by email if the e-filer has an email address for the lead counsel; or - (B) if the party is not represented by counsel, to the party by email if the e-filer has the party's email address.